manasvigupta/manasvigupta.github.io/_posts/2018-03-31-getting-started-on-contributing-to-apache-kafka-part1.md

 If you have each of the above commands running in a different terminal then you should now be able to type messages into the producer terminal and see them appear in the consumer terminal.

 ### 8. la fin
 That's it.
-You will now be able to run Kafka from source & debug it at your convinience.
+You will now be able to run Kafka from source & debug it at your convenience.

 <br/>
 In __part 2__, we will learn to identify starter (i.e. beginner) bugs in Kafka, fix locally & test.
 Also, we will look at Kafka code review & change submission process.